-The Northwest Center for Occupational Health and Safety (NWCOHS) provides science-based expertise to understand and promote employment, job conditions, and health systems that support worker health, safety, and well-being.
-NWCOHS conducts research to understand and reduce work-related health and safety hazards, trains a new generation of health and safety professionals with an understanding of the multi-dimensional influences on health and well-being, provides state of the art evidence-based education to current OSH practitioners, and provides information and tools to business, labor, healthcare providers, and the public spheres that address healthy and safe work.
+The Northwest Center for Occupational Health and Safety provides science- based expertise to understand and promote employment, job conditions, and health systems that support worker health, safety, and well-being.
+This is achieved through conducting research to understand and reduce work-related health and safety hazards, training a new generation of health and safety professionals with an understanding of the multi- dimensional influences on health and well-being, providing state of the art evidence-based education to current OSH practitioners, and providing information and tools to business, labor, healthcare providers, and the public spheres addressing healthy and safe work.